MicrosoftEggshell/terminal-pong/README.md

 * Left pad is controlled by W/S, right by up/down arrow keys
 * New characters are only printed when strictly necessary, no reprint of entire screen on every frame
 * Game speeds up progressively
+* Score of each player is displayed in a header row

 ***